-Just like having certain people on speed-dial for when you need to vent about other horrendous human beings until you’re hoarse, you need to have a killer taqueria standing by for situations requiring margaritas and carne asada.
-La Cocina Oaxaqueña is that reliable Mexican restaurant that’s necessary in your life, just like your friend who puts up with too much of your sh*t.
+Just like needing certain people on speed-dial for when you want to vent about other horrendous human beings until you’re hoarse, you need a great taqueria standing by for situations requiring margaritas and carne asada.
+La Cocina Oaxaqueña is that reliably excellent Mexican restaurant that’s necessary in your life, just like your friend who puts up with too much of your sh*t.

-Cocina doesn’t have artisan Moroccan tile or reclaimed wooden flooring or vintage chandeliers, but they do have cheap margaritas, amazing (and unlimited) salsa, chips fried the second you ordered them, and face-burning camarones al mojo de ajo (spicy shrimp) - and those are the things that matter.
+La Cocina Oaxaqueña doesn’t have artisan tile or reclaimed wood flooring or vintage chandeliers, but they do have strong and cheap margaritas served by the pint glass, amazing unlimited salsa, chips fried the second you order them, and face-burning camarones al mojo de ajo (spicy shrimp) - and those are the things that matter.
 You come here to eat good food with friends, not to take photos of it.

-La Cocina is our favorite spot for Mexican food in Seattle, and shapeshifts extremely well for most situations.
-The large-ish patio gets plenty of shade (in terms of sun-blocking, not clever insults) for a tequila-fueled summer birthday dinner, and the dining room inside is dim and vibey enough for a date or small group hang.
+It’s also great for a variety of different situations.
+The large-ish patio gets plenty of shade and is ideal for a tequila-fueled summer birthday dinner, while the dimly-lit dining room works for a date or small group hang.
 Just don’t invite any horrendous humans.

 Indisputable fact: tortilla chips are better when they’re fresh.
 Here, they’re fried to order.
 Make sure the guacamole, which has the perfect avocado-lime-cilantro ratio, hits the table, and don’t ignore the unlimited salsa bar.

 One of the best tamales in the city.
 Not ordering one to share is the wrong move.

 These fried taquitos are filled with shredded barbacoa and covered with guacamole sauce, black bean sauce, dried chile sauce, Oaxaqueño cheese, and crema.
 So yeah, they need to be on your table.